PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 6. Appointment of Three-Arbitrator Panel

-7. Construction Disputes; Real Estate Value Disputes
+7. Real Estate Value / Rental Value Disputes

 8. Chief Arbitrator